 Green box: The TAR NC sets out an obligation for TSOs to submit to ENTSOG the information on their compliance with Chapter VIII 'Publication requirements' by 31 December 2017 (Article 36(2)(a) of the TAR NC).
-This is linked to the grey boxes for compliance with the publication requirements.
-As evident in Figure 43, the respective TSOs will have to report to ENTSOG on compliance with the respective publication requirements: be that a requirement originating from the TAR NC or from the early compliance commitment only the TSOs from the MSs listed in the grey box will be able to submit to ENTSOG the information on their compliance with the requirement to publish the set of tariff information before the tariff period, as for the other cases the start of the tariff period is beyond the deadline of 31 December 2017.
+This is linked to the grey box for compliance with the publication requirements.
+As evident in Figure 46 the respective TSOs will have to report to ENTSOG on compliance with the respective publication requirements: be that a requirement originating from the TAR NC or from the early compliance commitment.